Icelk/icelk.dev/public/articles/search-engine.md

 I then iterate over the occurrences, and use the aforementioned library to do logic on them.

 It's actually quite intuitive.
-If I have a occurrence in document 1 & 2 & 3 for the first item (say `hello`) in the AND statement, and 1, 3, 4 in the second, we iterate over the items.
+If I have an occurrence in document 1 & 2 & 3 for the first item (say `hello`) in the AND statement, and 1, 3, 4 in the second, we iterate over the items.
 If item of iterator `a`> item of iterator `b`, take the next value of `b`.
 Then, if they are equal (the same document ID), we return the result.

 If we store the iterators `a` and `b` in the iterator object, we can continue iteration next time we're requested to give a document ID.

 In a similar fashion, OR and NOT operations are handled.

 > NOT operations can however not be _alone_.
-Then, we'd have a iterator of all other documents.
+Then, we'd have an iterator of all other documents.
 That's not feasible.
 Or efficient.
 > Only AND NOT queries can be resolved.
 They use the difference between `a` and `b` - iterate the items in `a`, check if that item's in `b`.
 > This will present a [challenge](#unexpected-caveats) that took be long to solve. (foreshadowing)